 Police and Crime Commissioners are elected every four years.
-The last election was in May 2016 and the next election will be in May 2021 (delayed by one year due to Coronavirus).
+The last election was on 6 May 2021.

 To read about the roles and responsibilities of a PCC please visit the Home Office briefing about PCC roles and responsibilities or view the short video at the top of the page made by the Association of Police and Crime Commissioners (APCC), which explains how the public can have their say in who their local PCC is.
 You can also find information on the My Role pages of our website.

 The pre-election period starts when the notice of election is published (normally end of March)

 The Code of Practice on Local Authority Resources prevents the use of public resources for party political purposes.
 Some key points relevant to us: